Health Topics

 What do the results mean?

 Your provider will compare your levels of IgM, IgG, and IgA.
-Your results can mean different things, depending on which immunoglobulins are high or low, your symptoms, and any conditions you may have.
+Your results can mean different things, depending on your symptoms, any conditions you may have, and which immunoglobulins are high or low.
 An immunoglobulins blood test alone cannot diagnose any conditions.
 So if your results aren't normal, you'll probably need more testing to find out what's affecting your immune system.

 Some possible causes of low levels of one or more immunoglobulins are: